MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/navigationview_menuitems.md

 # Microsoft.UI.Xaml.Controls.NavigationView.MenuItems

 ## -description

-Gets the collection of menu items displayed in the NavigationMenu.
+Gets the collection of menu items displayed in the NavigationView.

 ## -property-value

-The collection of menu items displayed in the NavigationMenu.
+The collection of menu items displayed in the NavigationView.
 The default is an empty collection.

 ## -remarks

 ## -see-also

 ## -examples